JuneStepp/OneLauncher/README.md

 # To build

+This command is needed due to a bug when building with cx-freeze and Poetry

+`poetry run python -m pip install --force-reinstall pip setuptools wheel importlib-metadata cx-freeze`

+This is the actual build command

 `poetry run python setup.py build`

 The project can only be built for the os that the build script is run on,